Kelsie Jean Smeby Rocks Soaking Wet White Thong Bathing Suit By The Pool

 The model doesn’t appear to have any qualms when it comes to stepping in front of the camera scantily clad.
 She’s often seen rocking revealing clothing that highlights her incredible physique.

-As previously reported by The Inquisitr, Kelsie recently piqued the interest of her followers when she posed in a barely there white thong lingerie on a winding staircase.
+As previously reported by The Inquisitr, Kelsie recently piqued the interest of her followers when she posed in barely there white thong lingerie on a winding staircase.
 That post also proved to be a popular one among her fans.
 To date, it’s reeled in more than 14,000 likes and over 300 comments.